ING: Sticky inflation risks force CEE central bankers to keep on hiking rates

 Mixed reactions from CEE central banks with q rate hikes coming

 The most hawkish central bank in the CEE3, the National Bank of Hungary, started with a cycle of interest rate hikes in June 2021.
-It raised the base rate by 120bp in five steps - from 0.6% in June to 1.8% in October.
+It raised the base rate by 120bp in five steps – from 0.6% in June to 1.8% in October.
 Its forward guidance remains hawkish, clearly pointing towards further rate hikes, which will continue in early 2022 with an additional 100bp.
-The recent forint underperformance is linked to a disappointing scale of the two most recent hikes of 15bp despite higher inflation and increasing inflation risks.
+The recent forint underperformance is linked to the disappointing scale of the two most recent hikes of 15bp despite higher inflation and increasing inflation risks.

 Romania, which has been very dovish until recently, launched a tightening cycle in October with a 25bp move.
 In November, the NBR raised its reference rate by 25bp, but effectively by 50bp given that the market-relevant rate is Lombard now, which was lifted by that magnitude.
 We expect the NBR will deliver at least 25bp rises at each of the following meetings until we reach 3%.
 But that depends on the NBP as well, as the interest rate differential needs to stay positive for Romania.